monomycelium/clangy/periodix/README.md

 concepts: chemistry

-TODO: panic better, check for other errors, and ionize API.
+TODO: not much. ionize API, add more fields in `element`, and make a TUI app?